 Mismatch started out as gypsy brewers in 2013, utilising Big Shed as their incubator.
 Their tight and approachable beers quickly struck a chord with South Australian drinkers and expansion soon followed.

-The brewery is far from the only talking point, as Mismatch has joined forces with Adelaide Hills Cider, Adelaide Hills distillery, Ashton Valley Fresh Juices and Vinteloper Wines to create The Travelling Wilburys or Cream of beverage venues.
+The brewery is far from the only talking point, as Mismatch joined forces with Adelaide Hills Cider, Adelaide Hills distillery, Ashton Valley Fresh Juices and Vinteloper Wines to create The Travelling Wilburys or Cream of beverage venues.

-Located in Hay Valley, Lot 100 is a short drive from Hahndorf and boasts 20 different products across its 40 taps.
+Located in Hay Valley, the stunning Lot 100 is a short drive from Hahndorf and boasts 20 different products across its 40 taps.
 An Italian-inspired menu is there to help soak up the booze in the restaurant and lush grass, sunny decks and spacious outdoor seating ensures drinkers can enjoy their beverages while kicking back in comfort.
 There are plans to create a chef’s garden alive with fresh fruit, vegetables and herbs, as well as a small farm of animals destined for use in the kitchen.

 A natural amphitheatre means events such as A Day on the Green can take up temporary residence at a multifaceted venue ready to entertain a wide variety of drinkers and partygoers in as wide a variety of ways.